Ways to Prevent Identity Theft: A Step-by-Step Guide

 If you get your statements mailed to you, make sure that you actually receive them.
 Some thieves will steal these from your mailbox to help them commit fraud.

 Simply checking your statements won’t prevent all identity theft.
 Criminals often open accounts in your name.
 If they don’t have statements mailed to you – which smart criminals won’t – you may never know about that account.

 It’s absolutely imperative that you check your credit report regularly.
 You’re entitled to a free copy of your credit report once a year from each of the three major bureaus.
 You can get your report at AnnualCreditReport.com.
 You can also receive free credit reports in full from sites like CreditKarma.com, Quizzle.com, and WalletHub.com.
 Once you receive your credit report, look for new accounts that you don’t recognize.
 If you find any, contact the listed phone number and investigate.

 4. Initiate a Credit Freeze

 Thankfully, I’ve never had any unauthorized accounts opened.
 But if that does happen, it can be a real headache.
 If fraudsters can open one account, chances are they can open more.
-The last and most effective way to prevent identity theft is to put a freeze on your credit report.
+The last and most effective of the ways to prevent identity theft is to put a freeze on your credit report.
 When you freeze your credit report, no new credit can be issued to you.
 You have to unfreeze your credit prior to applying for any new accounts, though, or you will be denied.

 You will have to freeze your credit report separately at each of the three major credit bureaus – Equifax, Experian, and TransUnion.
 The price varies by state, but it usually ranges from costing just a few dollars to being free.
 You may also have to pay a fee to lift your credit freeze before applying for new credit, as well.